 HCJPD Education Services

 Under the authority of the Juvenile Board, the Educational Services Division provides educational programs for expelled students, delinquent youth placed in a county-operated juvenile institution, and students on probation who want an alternative to the traditional high school campus.
-The Juvenile Probation Department is solely responsible for all programs of the Excel Academy Juvenile Justice Alternative Education Program, (JJAEP) Excel Academy Charter School, and the Education Transition Center (ETC.)
+The Juvenile Probation Department is solely responsible for all programs of Excel Academy Charter School, the Excel Academy Juvenile Justice Alternative Education Program, and The Opportunity Center.

 Juvenile Justice Alternative Education Program (JJAEP)